kubernetes/enhancements/keps/sig-storage/5381-mutable-pv-affinity/README.md

 -->

 1. nodeAffinity can now be updated for existing volumes
-2. pods that cannot be run due volume that can't be attached are now being failed by kubelet
+2. pods that cannot be run due to a volume that can't be attached are now being failed by kubelet

-As the consequences, if a Pod is previously stuck due to out-of-date PV nodeAffinity, now user can update the PV to correct the nodeAffinity, and see the Pod entering Running state eventually.
+As a consequence, if a Pod was previously stuck due to out-of-date PV nodeAffinity, now the user can update the PV to correct the nodeAffinity, and see the Pod entering Running state eventually.
-For Pods stuck in ContainerCreating due to storage provider unable to attach the volume to the scheduled node, The Pod will be rejected by kubelet and re-created at the correct node.
+For Pods stuck in ContainerCreating due to the storage provider being unable to attach the volume to the scheduled node, the Pod will be rejected by kubelet and re-created at the correct node.
-For Pods stuck in Pending due to no suitable node available, scheduler will retry scheduling the Pod according to the updated nodeAffinity.
+For Pods stuck in Pending due to no suitable node available, the scheduler will retry scheduling the Pod according to the updated nodeAffinity.

 ###### What are the reasonable SLOs (Service Level Objectives) for the enhancement?